-Shalom is new to Washington State.
-Related organizations, including Continuum Snohomish and Continuum King are providing services.
+While Shalom Clark will be new to Washington State, we do have related organizations, including Shalom Kitsap (CN approved in the fall of 2024, but not yet operational) and Continuum Snohomish and Continuum King that are providing services.
 Continuum Snohomish serves both Snohomish and Pierce Counties.